André Leipold

-André Leipold (born 12 November 2001) is a German professional footballer who plays as a forward for Würzburger Kickers on loan from Darmstadt 98.
+André Leipold (born 12 November 2001) is a professional footballer who plays as a forward for Dutch Eerste Divisie club Helmond Sport on loan from Pardubice.
+Born in Germany, he plays for the Philippines national team.

 Club career

 Leipold is a youth product of TV Altötting, Red Bull Salzburg, Bayern Munich, Unterhaching, DFI Bad Aibling, and Wacker Burghausen.
 A street footballer in his youth, he began his senior career with Wacker Burghausen in the Regionalliga, where he scored 9 goals in 23 games.
 This earned him a transfer to Darmstadt 98 in January 2022, where he signed a professional contract until 2025.
 He made his professional debut with Darmstadt as a 60th minute substitute in a 3–1 tie with 1.
 FC Nürnberg in the 2.
 Bundesliga on 9 April 2022, where he scored an own goal in extra time.

 On 10 January 2023, Leipold was loaned by Würzburger Kickers.

+On 13 July 2023, Darmstadt announced Leipold's transfer to SV Lafnitz in Austria.

+On 12 July 2024, Leipold signed a contract with Czech First League club Pardubice.

+On 5 August 2025, Leipold joined Dutch Eerste Divisie club Helmond Sport on a one-year loan deal with option to buy.

+International career

+Philippines

+In 2024, it was reported that Leipold was among the heritage players being recruited by the Philippines.

+On 27 May 2025, Leipold was included in the 24-man squad of the Philippines for the 2027 AFC Asian Cup qualification match against Tajikistan.